 Because few people are killed each year by coral snakes, the cost of producing antivenin is becoming prohibitive.
 That is scary!
 So with a severe shortage of antivenom available, it pays to know how to identify coral snakes.
 It also pays to avoid startling them in the wild if stumbling upon them by accident.

 There are different types of coral snakes living in Florida, Texas, and Arizona, but all are equally deadly to a person being bitten by them.
 Watch the video above to see the dangerous coral snake in Florida and the comparison of a non-deadly milk snake.

 Safety Measures and Precautions

-Normally unless feeling threatened most snakes shy away from people.
-That is good but there are still some common sense things which can be done to avoid snake encounters.
+Usually, unless feeling threatened, most snakes shy away from people.
+That is good, but there are still some common sense things to do to avoid snake encounters.

-Snakes usually like to hide under brush, fallen leaves, fallen logs, rock outcroppings or burrows of some type.
-So obviously it pays to keep debris piles from building up around one's home.
+Snakes usually like to hide in the underbrush, fallen leaves, fallen logs, rock outcroppings, or burrows.
+So obviously, it pays to keep debris piles from building up around one's home.

 If hiking out in a wooded area, be careful if stepping over things like logs where you cannot see where you might be stepping.
 Wearing sturdy shoes or boots are some protection.

 Tromping with heavy footsteps can ward off snakes since they feel vibrations in the ground.
 I used to think that making verbal noise helped, but apparently, that is a false assertion.
 So whistle or sing while you walk if you wish, but only if it pleases you.